johnttaylor/pim/README-Intro-TShell.md

 The stream interfaces are defined by the [Cpl::Io namespace](https://github.com/johnttaylor/pim/blob/master/src/Cpl/Io)

-The shell is a command/response paradigm, i.e. the User sends a command, the shell accepts (or rejects) the command - and the command optionally responds with text via the output stream.
+The shell hasd a command/response semantics, i.e. the User sends a command, the shell accepts (or rejects) the command - and the command optionally responds with text via the output stream.